Rosario, Batangas: History

 A wealthy landowner, Don Antonino Luancing donated for the town's public buildings and plaza.
+Tubig ng Bayan became Lumang Bayan (lit.
+'Old Town') until it became the municipal seat of Padre Garcia in 1949.

 Local historians were not unanimous as the exact date of the founding of this town.
 Certainly it was among those organized by the ecclesiastical authorities after the creation of Batangas as a province in 1581.
-It is generally believed to have come to the existence in 1687 while still located along the coast of Lobo during the term of Don Nicolas Morales as gobernadorcillo.
-Originally, Rosario comprised the whole parts of the municipalities of Lobo, Taysan, Ibaan, San Juan de Bolbok and the entire municipality of Padre Garcia.
+During the final years of Spanish rule, under the Recollect priests, Rosario served as the center of civilization in this part of Batangas.
+It was then originally comprised the whole parts of the municipalities of Lobo (separated on September 27, 1871), Taysan (formerly Barrio Mercedes separated in 1919), San Juan de Bocboc (formerly Barrio Bolboc separated on December 12, 1848), and the entire municipality of Padre Garcia.

-The old settlement in Kansayahan now bears the name of Pinagbayanan, a thriving marketing post in the municipality of Taysan.
-The old town site of Santo Rosario had been named Lumang Bayan before it was renamed Padre Garcia when the latter was created and carved out Rosario in 1949 as a separate municipality.
+It was in this town that General Miguel Malvar agreed to make peace with General J. Franklin Bell of the American Forces on April 16, 1902, marking the end of the Philippine–American War.